-- Psychological evaluation and expert testimony regarding criminal forensic issues such as trial competency, waiver of Miranda rights, criminal responsibility, death penalty mitigation, battered woman syndrome, domestic violence, drug dependence, and sexual disorders
+- Psychological evaluation and expert testimony regarding criminal forensic issues such as trial competency, waiver of Miranda rights, criminal responsibility, death penalty mitigation, violence risk, and mitigating factors of mental illness.

-- Consultation and training to law enforcement, criminal justice and correctional systems
+- Consultation and training to systems and professionals in law enforcement, criminal justice, correctional and mental health systems.

-To learn more about the various sub-disciplines of legal psychology (including Clinical-Forensic Psychology), visit the American Psychology Law Society's (APLS; APA Division 41) Web site at www.unl.edu/ap-ls/student/careers.html.
+To learn more about the various sub-disciplines of legal psychology, visit the American Psychology Law Society's (APLS; APA Division 41).

 Studying Forensic Psychology at Palo Alto University

-Joint JD/PhD Program (with GGU Law School) - This is an integrated program in both psychology and the law, leading to a Ph.D. degree in Clinical Psychology from Pacific Graduate School of Psychology at Palo Alto University (PAU) and a Juris Doctor degree from Golden Gate University School of Law (GGUSL).
+Joint J.D./Ph.D.
+Program (with GGU Law School) - This is an integrated program in both psychology and the law, leading to a Ph.D. degree in Clinical Psychology from Palo Alto University (PAU) and a Juris Doctor degree from Golden Gate University School of Law (GGUSL).

-Forensic Psychology Emphasis Certificate Program for current PhD students - Offered to students in PAU’s Clinical PhD program, this program is Clinical-Forensic in nature.
-The program includes elective courses, as well as forensic-relevant research and practical experience.
+Forensic Psychology Emphasis Area for current Ph.D. students - Offered to students in PAU’s Clinical Ph.D. program, this program is an optional set of activities that includes elective courses, as well as forensic-relevant research and practical experience.

-For questions regarding the individual programs above, follow the links above for the most direct contact information.
-For general questions, or questions about differences between the above options, you can contact the Director of the Forensic Psychology Program, Dr. Christopher Weaver, at email@example.com .
+For questions regarding the individual programs above, including admissions process, follow the links above for the most direct contact information.

 Ph.D. in Clinical Psychology